ur369eth/ur369.eth/README.md

-# urToken (ultra resistant Tokens) -- Function wise functionality is described in Code
+# ur369 (ultra resistant 369) & urTokens (ultra resistant Tokens) - Function wise functionality is described in Code

 Description of working of Smart Contract is as follows: